ucsc-ospo/ucsc-ospo.github.io/content/authors/shayantan/_index.md

   - Contributors
 ---

-Shayantan Banerjee is an bioinformatics enthusiast and interested in deploying automated and reproducible genomic workflows for precision medicine.
+Shayantan Banerjee is an bioinformatics enthusiast and interested in deploying automated, reproducible and easy-to-use genomic workflows for precision medicine.